bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 Many of the operators (at the time of writing) who are trying to document and manage these relationships are trying to do it using various spreadsheets and version control systems.
-What if instead, we could provide a way to define and query those relationships in a way that could instantly answer all the questions that an operator has.
+Instead, we could provide a way to define and query those relationships in a manner that could instantly answer all the questions that an operator has.

 What if we could provide this information not only in a format the operator